-Harry Styles Tattoo Guide List: What Do The One Direction Star's Designs Mean?
+Harry Styles’ Tattoos And Meanings: Complete List Of One Direction Star's Body Art

 13. The fern leaves

 One of Mr. Styles. more risque tattoos are the fern leaf designs on his left and right hips which CANNOT help but draw attention to the boy band star's pelvis.
-We're sure none of the Directioners are complaining.
+It's rarely spotted, but in his incredible album artwork shot by Tim Walker, the fern is out in all of its glory.

 14. The 'Gemma' tattoo